 The Virginia probate process is a legal proceeding that occurs after you die.
 During probate, a court will decide how to distribute your property, also known as your estate.

-The Court seeks to determine whether your last will and testament
+During the process, the court will determine whether your last will and testament

 The Virginia probate process is time-consuming, but it seeks to ensure everyone is getting their fair share under the guidance of the will.